Skip to content

 Where Are The Iliopsoas Muscles?

-Image of the iliopsoas muscles.
+Diagram of the iliopsoas muscles.

-The iliacus muscle lines the inside of the hip bone (ilium).
-The psoas major attaches to the low back (lumbar) vertebrae and descends with the iliacus to connect to the top of the thigh bone (femur).
+The psoas major attaches to the lower back lumbar vertebrae (T12-L5) and descends with the iliacus to connect to the top of the thigh bone (lesser trochanter of the femur).

 For detailed anatomy information: Iliopsoas Muscles Anatomy Page.